cognitedata/cognite-sdk-dotnet/README.md

 - `queryTimeSeries` - Retrieves a list of data points from a single time series.
 - `deleteTimeseries`- Deletes a time series object given the name of the time series.

+- `getTimeseriesData` -
+- `getTimeseriesLatestData` - Retrieves the single latest data point in a time series.

 ## Sequences API

 In development ...